goldbergyoni/nodebestpractices/sections/docker/multi_stage_builds.md

 docs
 ```

-Our Dockerfile will contain two phases: One for building the application using the fully-featured Node.js Docker image,
-and a second phase for running the application, based on the minimal Alpine image.
-We'll only copy over the built files to our second stage,
-and then install production dependencies.
+Our Dockerfile will contain two phases: One for building the application using the fully-featured Node.js Docker image and a second phase for running the application, based on the minimal Alpine image.
+We'll only copy over the built files to our second stage and then install production dependencies.

 ```dockerfile
 # Start with fully-featured Node.js base image